List of Disney villain characters: Villains Tonight

 The Disney villains star as the main characters in the Disney Cruise lines' variety show, Villains Tonight.
 This musical stage production features Hades on a quest to get more evil in the Underworld by summoning up Disney's most powerful villains so he can keep his job.
 This show features Maleficent, Jafar, the Evil Queen, Cruella de Vil, Captain Hook, Scar, Yzma, Ursula, and Chernabog in a variety of comical situations while performing various musical numbers from their respective appearances.
 This show debuted on the Disney Magic cruise ship March 27, 2010, and the Disney Dream on January 26, 2012.

+Villains Land

+In August 2024, was announced that a seventh themed land focused on the Disney Villains will be built at the Magic Kingdom, at Walt Disney World.
+Similar to Mickey's Not-So-Scary Halloween Party, The land, named as Villains Land, is described as the home of the Disney Villains from Walt Disney Animation Studios films.
+In November 2024 at D23 Brazil 2024, it was announced that the land will be featured with the Queen of Hearts, Jafar, the Evil Queen (and her witch form), Lady Tremaine, Yzma, Cruella, Captain Hook, Maleficent (and her dragon form), Gaston, Mother Gothel, Ursula, Hades, and Chernabog, and the backstory for the land was revealed.
+In August 2025 at Destination D23 2025, it was announced that the land will be featured with the conjuring architecture inspiration.

+Disney Villains: Unfairly Ever After

+In September 2024, it was announced that Lightning McQueen's Racing Academy would be closed on October 7, 2024, to make way for the Disney Villains-themed stage show Disney Villains: Unfairly Ever After, which debuted on May 27, 2025 in Sunset Showcase Theater at Disney's Hollywood Studios.

+Villains Pre-Parade

+In November 2025, it was announced that Disney Villains parade would return from Mickey's Not-So-Scary Halloween Party as a new special daytime parade, Villains Pre-Parade, which would take place before the holiday parade on Mickey's Very Merry Christmas Party at Magic Kingdom.

 Video games

 Disney's Villains' Revenge

 Disney's Villains' Revenge is a 1999 video game which tells the story of how the Evil Queen, Captain Hook, Queen of Hearts, and the Ringmaster change the story from the original movie to the way they wanted the story to end, with no "Happily Ever After".